databrickslabs/ucx/README.md

 See more details in [Table migration commands](#table-migration-commands)

 ### Table Migration Workflow Tasks
+There are 3 main table migration workflows, targeting different table types.
+All table migration workflows are designed to migrate legacy table ACLs if existed, as well as downstream views that depend on the migrated tables.
+- `migrate-tables` - Migrate DBFS root Delta tables & external tables using SYNC
-- `migrate_dbfs_root_delta_tables` - Migrate delta tables from the DBFS root using deep clone, along with legacy table ACL migrated if any.
+  - `migrate_dbfs_root_delta_tables` - Migrate Delta tables from the DBFS root using deep clone.
-- `migrate_external_tables_sync` - Migrate external tables using [`SYNC`](https://docs.databricks.com/en/sql/language-manual/sql-ref-syntax-aux-sync.html) command, along with legacy table ACL migrated if any.
+  - `migrate_external_tables_sync` - Migrate external tables using [`SYNC`](https://docs.databricks.com/en/sql/language-manual/sql-ref-syntax-aux-sync.html) command.
+This does not create copy of the tables.
+- `migrate-external-hiveserde-tables-in-place-experimental` - Experimental in-place migration of HiveSerde tables.
+HiveSerDe tables include ParquetHiveSerDe, OrcSerde, AvroSerDe, LazySimpleSerDe, JsonSerDe, OpenCSVSerde tables.
+  - `migrate_external_hiveserde_tables_in_place_experimental` - Migrate HiveSerde tables in place.
 - Following workflows/tasks are on the roadmap and being developed:
-  - Migrate view
   - Migrate tables using CTAS
-  - Optionally and experimentally in place migrate ParquetHiveSerDe, OrcSerde, AvroSerDe, LazySimpleSerDe, JsonSerDe, OpenCSVSerde tables.
   - Experimentally migrate Delta and Parquet data found in dbfs mount but not registered as Hive Metastore table into UC tables.

 ### Other considerations
 - You may need to run the workflow multiple times to ensure all the tables are migrated successfully in phases.
-- If your delta tables in DBFS root have large number of files, consider:
+- If your Delta tables in DBFS root have a large number of files, consider:
-  - Setting higher Min and Max workers for auto-scale when being asked during the UCX installation.
-More nodes/cores in the cluster means more concurrency for calling cloud storage api to copy files when deep cloning the delta tables.
+  - Setting higher `Min` and `Max workers for auto-scale` when being asked during the UCX installation.
+More cores in the cluster means more concurrency for calling cloud storage API to copy files when deep cloning the Delta tables.
-  - Setting higher "Parallelism for migrating dbfs root delta tables with deep clone" (default 200) when being asked during the UCX installation.
-This controls the number of Spark task/partition to be created for deep clone.
+  - Setting higher `Parallelism for migrating DBFS root Delta tables with deep clone` (default 200) when being asked during the UCX installation.
+This controls the number of Spark tasks/partitions to be created for deep clone.
-- Consider create an instance pool, and set the instance pool id when being asked during the UCX installation.
-This instance pool will be put into the cluster policy used by all UCX workflows job clusters.
+- Consider creating an instance pool, and setting its id when prompted during the UCX installation.
+This instance pool will be specified in the cluster policy used by all UCX workflows job clusters.
 - You may also manually edit the job cluster configration per job or per task after the workflows are deployed.

 [[back to top](#databricks-labs-ucx)]